ralna/GALAHAD/doc/C/rst-dir/sbls_functions.rst

 	*
 		- H_type

-		- is a one-dimensional array of type char that specifies the :ref:`symmetric storage scheme <doxid-index_1main_symmetric_matrices>` used for the matrix $H$.
+		- is a one-dimensional array of type char that specifies the :ref:`symmetric storage scheme<details-sbls_storage__sym>` used for the matrix $H$.
 It should be one of 'coordinate', 'sparse_by_rows', 'dense', 'diagonal', 'scaled_identity', 'identity', 'zero' or 'none', the latter pair if $H=0$; lower or upper case variants are allowed.

 	*
 		- H_ne